Esteve Model 8 Classical Guitar

 This is indeed a tough one.
 On the one hand, there is a beautiful looking instrument that has the classical guitar sound to die for.

 On the other hand, there is a build quality that does not deserve the title of 'hand-made' guitar, nor the accompanying price-tag.
+As mentioned above, this may not apply to all Model 8 guitars.

 Even at half the price, I would be looking elsewhere.
 I'm hoping that this particular guitar was one that fell through the cracks in the 'Quality Control' section at Esteve, and is not representative of their general build quality for this model.
 It does leave me thinking though, that I would never buy one of these unless I had played it first and carefully checked all the details for myself.
 Definitely not a 'buy it online' guitar.

 With yet more research and a growing understanding ... yeah, that actually happens once in a while ...
 I note that the Model 8 is in the middle of the Esteve guitar range.
 That makes a few things fall in to place from a build quality perspective.
 The Model 8 is good, not great and still a long way from perfect.
-I'm assuming you get 'perfect' from Esteve at nearly three times the price of the Model 8.
+I'm assuming that you get 'perfect' from Esteve at around three times the price of the Model 8.

 Just FYI: Quite surprisingly, I have not been able to find any meaningful specifications for the Model 8 guitar and/or its components, even from the official Esteve web site.
 The guitar did arrive in a standard sized classical guitar hard case and was an extremely snug fit, almost too large, that much I can say.
 While on my guitar rack, the model 8 body did appear ever so slightly larger than the Godin Presentation.
 If the guitar returns or I visit the owner again, I will get actual measurements (if it hasn't been sold).